The Complete Guide to Sports Medical Certificates (2026)

 Sports medical certificates are often required for activities that are physically demanding and push participants to their limits.
 Event organisers ask for these medical fitness certificates to ensure everyone’s safety during the competition.

 Occasionally, even non-competitive sports might require a medical certificate, depending on the criteria set by the event organiser.
+This is typically the case in Italy, where an Italian non-competitive sports medical certificate is often required to join a gym, tennis club or swimming pool.

 "Marathons, cycling races, triathlons and other long-distance challenges often require a medical fitness certificate"